Euro 4 & LGV - wtf?

 My road tax is due for renewal.
 Can is a SWB Transit registered in August 2003.
 According to the DVLA's own website that mean's it's a Euro 4 and 12 month's tax should therefore be £135.

 But they're insisting on charging me £215, saying that the manufacturer registered the vehicle as a Light Goods Vehicle, not a Euro 4.
 In other words, and LGV can not be Euro 4 as well.
-I may be wrong, but this sounds like B*llocks.
+I may be wrong, but th

 1383